 EN313E International governance and business in the High North (7,5 ECTS).

-In 2021, we do not implement stand alone High North Dialogue master course.
-We are very welcome interested students to join the course in 2022.
+We welcome interested students to join the course in 2022.

 Course evaluation: Students by way of course evaluation studies (mid-term evaluation and final evaluation) evaluate the study program annually.
 These evaluations are included in the university’s quality assurance system.

 The objective of the course: The course focuses on developing knowledge about opportunities for value creation in the High North, as well as on an international dialogue between interested parties concerned with High North.
 Rapid climate change, business development, and international cooperation in the High North mean that more knowledge is needed.
 Also, the High North is a region where new opportunities to exploit natural resources, new trade routes and increasing human activities may have major consequences for the environment and society, and there is a great responsibility to ensure sustainable management of region’s business and societal development.
 Different debates include discovery, access and use of mineral and hydrocarbon resources in the Arctic, possibilities for new maritime routes, cross-border cooperation, fisheries, opportunities for Arctic tourism development, as well as the support of indigenous communities and human resources in High North.